launchdarkly/dotnet-logging/docs-src/index.md

 For a complete list of types and methods, see the [API documentation](xref:LaunchDarkly.Logging).

 There are built-in implementations for basic logging: see <xref:LaunchDarkly.Logging.Logs>.
-The API can also be connected to other logging frameworks with a simple adapter interface, and LaunchDarkly provides several such adapters.
-For more information, see [`dotnet-logging-adapters`](https://launchdarkly.github.io/dotnet-logging-adapters).
+The API can also be connected to other logging frameworks with a simple adapter interface, and LaunchDarkly provides several such adapters; see "Adapters" below.

 For source code, see the [GitHub repository](https://github.com/launchdarkly/dotnet-logging).